bytecodealliance/WASI-Virt/README.md

 ## Contributing

+Note: You may need to install the `wasm32-wasi` target if not already added (`rustup target add wasm32-wasi`).

 To build, run `./build-adapter.sh` which builds the master `virtual-adapter` component, followed by `cargo build` to build the virtualization tooling (located in `src`).